How Is Alcohol Removed From Drinks? The Methods Explained

 Tannins and acids may be adjusted to rebalance the flavour profile.

 The difference between premium and budget AF products often comes down to what happens at this stage.
 Premium producers invest in technology that preserves original character.
-Budget producers use base wines of lower quality, aggressive processing, then add back sweeteners and flavourings to create an acceptable product.
+Budget producers use base products of lower quality, aggressive processing, then add back sweeteners and flavourings to create an acceptable product.

 The Bottom Line